 Unfortunate.
 If given one word, that’s the one we’d use to describe Sheik’s Figure Player.
 Alongside Bayonetta and R.O.B., Sheik is a contender for “worst-in-game” for many reasons.
-Which is a shame, because she was considered mid-tier in Super Smash Bros.
+This is a shame because she was considered mid-tier in Super Smash Bros.
 4’s amiibo metagame.
 Simply put, if you’re looking to train a Sheik amiibo, it’s going to be tough.
 She’s going to lose a lot of games.
 In some of them, she’ll be KO’d early due to her low weight.
 In others, she’ll take too long to KO an opponent due to her concerning lack of kill power.
 Sheik’s a frustrating one, but we’re going to do our best!
 If you’d like to learn more about her metagame representation, you can find out more on her corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to MiDe for contributing Sheik’s training information!

 You might have noticed a lack of special moves in Sheik’s optimal-attack list.
 Unfortunately, none of them are particularly helpful in the context of competitive amiibo training, so you should try your best to avoid using (or getting hit by) them.
 The only time you should use a special move is when you use Vanish to recover back.
-Don’t use any down airs either — that meteor smash is fun but far too risky!
+Don’t use any down airs either — that meteor smash is fun, but far too risky!

 Raid Boss Training

 Optimal Raid Boss Sheik FPs shouldn’t use special moves either.
 There are perfectly valid reasons for this!
 The AI often fully charges Needle Storm, but then forgets to actually use the attack.
-This means it spends time charging – and potentially leaving itself vulnerable – but then doesn’t use the attack it just charged.
-Regarding Burst Grenade, Vanish, and Bouncing Fish, the AI is occasionally inaccurate with landing them, which can leave it wide open to incoming danger.
+This means it spends time charging – and potentially leaving itself vulnerable – and then doesn’t use the attack it just charged.
+Regarding Burst Grenade, Vanish, and Bouncing Fish, the AI is often inaccurate with landing them, which can leave it wide open to incoming danger.
 It’s best to just avoid Sheik’s special moves altogether.
 Not to worry, though — a Sheik Raid Boss will turn out just fine if you stick to the moves listed above!